emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

-**Data Analyst at PyBer**
-Create line, bar, scatter, bubble, pie, and box-and-whisker plots using Matplotlib.
-And determine mean, median, and mode using Pandas, NumPy, and SciPy statistics.

 ## Overview of Project
-PyBer CEO has given you and your manager a brand-new assignment.
-Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
+Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 > Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

-1. ***Deliverable 1***: A ride-sharing summary DataFrame by city type
+1. ***Deliverable 1***: The Number of Retiring Employees by Title
-2. ***Deliverable 2***: A multiple-line chart of total fares for each city type
+2. ***Deliverable 2***: The Employees Eligible for the Mentorship Program
-3. ***Deliverable 3***: A written report for the PyBer analysis [`README.md`](https://github.com/emmanuelmartinezs/PyBer_Analysis).
+3. ***Deliverable 3***: A written report on the employee database analysis [`README.md`](https://github.com/emmanuelmartinezs/Pewlett-Hackard-Analysis).

 ## Resources and Before Start Notes: